geotim90/Nevini/docs/core.md

 If a module is provided, this will display a list of all matching modules.<br>
 If no module is provided, this will display a list of all modules.

+This command can only be executed in a text channel and not via direct message.

 By default, you need the **Manage Server** permission to execute this command.<br>
 Permission overrides may be applied on node **core.module.get**.